Award Structure

 Judging and Results Selection Process

-This graphic explains the judging process for Technovation Girls that all teams experience.
+This graphic explains the judging process for all Technovation Girls teams and the different stages of the competition.

 TECHNOVATION GIRLS